strimzi/strimzi-kafka-oauth/README.md

 - `oauth.client.assertion.location`

+The file contains secrets in plain text and should have proper permissions set - not readable by others.

-the exact type of the token must also be communicated to the token endpoint and defaults to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer` (which is specified in RFC-7523).
+The exact type of the token must also be communicated to the token endpoint and defaults to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer` (which is specified in RFC-7523).

 This can be overridden using property